Identity between Restricted Cauchy Sums for the $q$-Whittaker and Skew Schur Polynomials: Introduction

 where $\mu_1$ is a marginal of the $q$-Whittaker measure, $\zeta$ is a parameter and $K$ is some kernel.

-In the references listed above several expressions for the right hand side of \eqref{qEdet} have been obtained.
-Techniques involving Macdonald difference operators or Bethe Ansatz lead to Fredholm determinant formulas where the kernel $K$ does not suggest any immediate relation with natural DPPs.
-On the other hand the elliptic determinant approach introduced in \cite{ImamuraSasamoto2019qTASEPtheta} produces a substantially simpler formula where $K$ becomes a product between a finite rank kernel and the Fermi-Dirac distribution.
-Since such expressions, in particular the Fermi-Dirac distribution, are well known to appear in the description of free fermions at finite temperature, findings of \cite{ImamuraSasamoto2019qTASEPtheta} suggest a clear connections between discrete KPZ solvable models and DPP.
+In the references listed above several expressions for the right-hand side of \eqref{qEdet} have been obtained.
+Techniques involving Macdonald difference operators or Bethe ansatz lead to Fredholm determinant formulas where the kernel $K$ does not suggest any immediate relation with natural DPPs.
+On the other hand the elliptic determinant approach introduced in \cite{ImamuraSasamoto2019qTASEPtheta} produces a~substantially simpler formula where $K$ becomes a product between a finite rank kernel and the Fermi--Dirac distribution.
+Since such expressions, in particular the Fermi--Dirac distribution, are well known to appear in the description of free fermions at finite temperature, findings of \cite{ImamuraSasamoto2019qTASEPtheta} suggest a clear connections between discrete KPZ solvable models and DPP.

 This observation has led us to a careful comparison between the structure of the $q$-Whittaker measure and the (shift-mixed) periodic Schur measure \cite{Borodin2007PeriodicSchur}, as the latter is a canonical model of free fermions at positive temperature in one dimension \cite{BeteaBouttier2019PeriodicSchur}.
-In recent years the same model has received some attention and its properties and generalizations have been considered in \cite{BeteaBouttNejVul2018freeBoundarySchur,Koshida2021periodicmac,Ahn-Russkikh-VanPeski2021GFFcylinder}.
+In recent years the same model has received some attention and its properties and generalizations have been considered in \cite{Ahn-Russkikh-VanPeski2021GFFcylinder,BeteaBouttNejVul2018freeBoundarySchur,Koshida2021periodicmac}.
 The key observation we make is that the Fredholm determinant appearing in the shift-mixed periodic Schur measure is almost the same as the one found in \cite{ImamuraSasamoto2019qTASEPtheta} for the $q$-Whittaker measure, the only difference being in the contours of the contour integral expression for the kernels.
 In fact establishing this equivalence of the two Fredholm determinants is technically our main result as given in Theorem \ref{t31}.